 Agent Builder is in beta.
 Some features are still in development and are subject to change.

-This quickstart walks through building a new agent that summarizes research papers for specific personas within an organization.
+This quickstart walks through building a new agent that summarizes meeting notes in different formats for various stakeholders.

 You will: